Skip to Main Content

 Question: Why would you use Google Scholar?

-Answer: Google Scholar identifies scholarly research materials from a broad range of subject areas.
+Answer: Google Scholar identifies scholarly research materials from a broad range of subject areas, and it often includes the full text of articles that can't be found through Temple Libraries.

-Google Scholar offers a "cited by" feature - it will display a list of documents which cited the document you originally retrieved.
-This can be useful in determing how influential a source has been.
-The list only includes documents available in Google Scholar, though.
+Google Scholar offers a "cited by" feature--it will display a list of documents that cited the document you originally retrieved.
+This can be useful for finding additional sources fore your research, and in determining how influential a source has been.
+The list only includes documents available in Google Scholar, however

 Google Scholar Search